-Cacti are described as one of the most "easily recognizable, and morphologically distinct families of plants."
+Cacti are one of the most easily recognizable and morphologically distinct families of plants.
 They are prized in the landscape and as houseplants for their unique appearance and relatively low water and maintenance requirements.
 It is cause for alarm when a slow-growing cactus appears to suffer or die.
 The death of a cactus is most likely caused by or associated with excessive moisture around the roots, although factors like a too-deep planting, low temperatures, and fungal pathogens also potentially present problems for a cactus.

 1. Overwatering or Poor Drainage

-Poorly-drained soil, particularly when combined with overwatering, can quickly kill a cactus or leave it vulnerable to invasion by soil-borne fungal pathogens.
+Poorly-drained soil, mainly when combined with overwatering, can quickly kill a cactus or leave it vulnerable to invasion by soil-borne fungal pathogens.
 Cacti require fast-draining soil, but soil with too high a sand content does not retain sufficient moisture and nutrients.
 A potting soil labeled for use with succulents or sand amended with well-rotted compost is appropriate.
-In outdoor plantings, amending the soil, so it contains up to 25% pumice improves soil drainage.
-As a general rule, cacti require only when the soil 2 to 3 inches (5 to 7.5 cm) below the soil surface is completely dry, or about every two weeks when the cactus is growing in good, well-drained soil.
+In outdoor plantings, amending the soil containing up to 25 % pumice improves soil drainage.
+As a general rule, cacti require water only when the soil 2 to 3 inches (5 to 7.5 cm) below the soil surface is completely dry, or about every two weeks when the cactus is growing in good, well-drained soil.